 How to find Chrome Components

-You can go to Chrome Components by typing chrome://components/ into your omnibar.
-That will give you the complete list of Chrome components:
+Go to Chrome Components by typing chrome://components/ into your omnibar.

 This isn’t like Flags—there aren’t hundreds that change all the time.
 You’ll see a short list of components, with an option to check for updates next to each one.